GrilloPress/learning-laravel/book/partials-views.md

 - layouts
     - default.blade.php
     - blog.blade.php
-- partials // some people prefer to call this inc or includes
+- partials // some people prefer to call this inc or includes but I believe it is best to avoid such a PHP specific word (enabling developers with different backgrounds to understand) and avoid writing lines with repeated words like @include('includes.something')
     - header.blade.php
     - footer.blade.php
 - articles // an example range of files for any articles routes/controller methods